jimmy622001/Azure_AKS_Jenkins_Github-POC/README.md

-# Azure AKS Jenkins GitHub Infrastructure
+# Azure AKS Jenkins GitHub Infrastructure POC

 This repository contains Terraform code to deploy and manage a complete infrastructure for running applications on Azure Kubernetes Service (AKS) with Jenkins for CI/CD, integrated with GitHub for source control.